edhouse/angular101lectures/Pipes/readme.md

 |async| waits until promise is completed and than shows data |      |                |

 ## Custom Pipes
-- Custom pipe can be created as implementation of PipeTransform interface
+- Custom pipe can be created as class marked by *@Pipe* decorator which implements PipeTransform interface
 - Must be declared in Module in declarations array

 ```typescript